YEAR IN REVIEW: USA HQ MOVES, PROCESS-ELECTRONIC CHANGES NAME, ERP IMPLEMENTATION

 "Since the founding of UPC in 2012, the brand has become synonymous with innovative process controls and automation solutions.
 The decision to use the group name reflects our position today to unify the company and its brands, which are well-established and trusted in the heat treating and combustion markets," explained European Sales Director, Jens Baumann.
 "The changeover to the new name came into effect this past fall.
 The Process-Electronic name will stay as a product brand, alongside the group’s other brands – Atmosphere Engineering, Furnace Control, Marathon Monitors, and Waukee Engineering.
 As we step forward with the new name, I am proud to continue our tradition of providing quality, reliable solutions and services to customers in Europe and worldwide.”

 Other important corporate developments at UPC include the digitalizing of the company's global business.
-Following a six-month review of potential ERP software and partners, UPC partnered with SAP expert Projexia to oversee the implementation of SAP Business ByDesign system at its seven locations.
+Following a six-month review of potential ERP software and partners, UPC will roll out a new system at its seven locations.

-In the first phase, SAP was implemented at the company’s US operations.
-For subsequent implementations, the ERP system will be deployed across sites in Germany, France, Poland and China.
+In the first phase, the ERP was implemented at the company’s US operations.
+For subsequent implementations, the system will be deployed across sites in Germany, France, Poland and China.